townivan/willow-base/README.md

     rm -rf .git

+Now you can run the UX command (say YES to all the prompts) to build up your site.

+    UX

-Then connect it to your own:
+Then connect it to your own repo:

     git init

-Now you can run the UX command (say YES to all the prompts) to build up your site.

 ## Changing themes
 If you want to use a different theme, it's as easy as: